pydata/xarray/README.md

   - [Iris][iris] (supported by the UK Met office) is a similar package designed for working with geophysical datasets in Python.
-Iris provided much of the inspiration for scidata (e.g., scidata's `DatasetArray` is largely based on the Iris `Cube`), but it has several limitations that led us to build scidata instead of extending Iris:
+Iris provided much of the inspiration for xray (e.g., xray's `DatasetArray` is largely based on the Iris `Cube`), but it has several limitations that led us to build xray instead of extending Iris:
-    1. Iris has essentially one first-class object (the `Cube`) on which it attempts to build all functionality (`Coord` supports a much more limited set of functionality). scidata has its equivalent of the Cube (the `DatasetArray` object), but it is only a thin wrapper on the more primitive building blocks of Dataset and Variable objects.
+    1. Iris has essentially one first-class object (the `Cube`) on which it attempts to build all functionality (`Coord` supports a much more limited set of functionality). xray has its equivalent of the Cube (the `DatasetArray` object), but it is only a thin wrapper on the more primitive building blocks of Dataset and Array objects.
     2. Iris has a strict interpretation of [CF conventions][cf], which, although a principled choice, we have found to be impractical for everyday uses.
 With Iris, every quantity has physical (SI) units, all